Multi-Cloud

 Microsoft Azure

-WalkMe supports hosting through Microsoft Azure for enterprise customers requiring regional or vendor-specific hosting arrangements.
+WalkMe supports hosting on Microsoft Azure for customers that require vendor-specific or regional hosting arrangements.

 Self-Hosted

-Some customers prefer to keep all WalkMe content and logic on their own servers to maintain full control and reduce external dependencies.
+Some organizations choose to host WalkMe within their own infrastructure to maintain full control over data and reduce external dependencies.

 Self-Hosting Model